ericstrobl/MarkovBlanket/README.md

 * BAHSIC.m - Backward eliminiation by HSIC as described by Song et al. (2007).
 Ascending order.

-* ForCD.m - Forward selection by HSIC as described by Song et al. (2007).
+* FOHSIC.m - Forward selection by HSIC as described by Song et al. (2007).
 Descending order.

 *Others*